-Serene, Serving and Scintillating – three adjectives that captures the essence of an evening at Harmandir Sahib, more popularly known as the Golden Temple of Amritsar.
+Serene, Serving and Scintillating – three adjectives that capture the essence of an evening at Harmandir Sahib, more popularly known as the Golden Temple of Amritsar.
 Its hard to imagine anything more beautiful than the coruscating Harmandir Sahib under the night sky; a view that can rival the iconic Taj Mahal in visual delight.

-Located in the north western state of Punjab, Golden Temple whose foundation stone was laid by Sai Milan Mir of Lahore, a Muslim pir, is the holiest shrine of the Sikhs.
+Located in the northwestern state of Punjab, Golden Temple whose foundation stone was laid by Sai Milan Mir of Lahore, a Muslim pir, is the holiest shrine of the Sikhs.
 Shrugging off horror incidents like the Jallianawala Bagh massacre and Operation Bluestar, Harmandir Sahib has emerged as an epitome of peace and brotherhood, a fact exhibited by the thousands of daily visitors who visit the monument irrespective of their religion.
-What struck me is the absence of police forces and security checks despite the colossal historical and religious importance of Harmandir Sahib; yet everything runs smoothly without any chaos and untoward incident.
+What struck me is the absence of police forces and security checks despite the colossal historical and religious importance of Harmandir Sahib, yet everything runs smoothly without any chaos and untoward incident.

 I visited Harmandir Sahib with friends during my visit to Amritsar in November 2017.
 After lots of consultation, I booked my hotel in the Golden Temple area.
 If you are visiting Amritsar for tourism purpose, there is no better place.
 Prominent tourist places like the Golden temple, hall market, partition museum and Jallianawala Bagh (I hate listing it as a tourist place for the grief history it beholds) are located at close proximity.
 After visiting the Wagah border at sunset, I reached my hotel, freshened up and started for the Golden temple at 8 PM.